jcmagalhaes/pullall/README.md

 # Pullall

-Pull all the repositories that belong to a group you created.
+This ruby gem allows you to get the most of Git by allowing you to pull all the repositories that belong to a group you created.

 ## Installation
 All you need to do is install the gem and then you're ready to pull a group of repositories at once using the command *pullall*.